x17-Green/GreenNet/doc/help_doc/2024-06-27 Secure System Implementation.md

 ## **Console**

-> This console application has some security concerns and areas for improvement:
+> The console application has some security concerns and areas for improvement:

 1. **Hardcoded credentials**: The `gnetadmin_user` and `gnetadmin_pass` variables are hardcoded, which is a significant security risk.
 Instead, consider storing credentials securely, such as using environment variables or a secure storage mechanism like a secrets manager.
 2. **Insecure password storage**: The `getpass` module is used to read the password, but the password is stored in plain text in the `password` variable.
 This is a security risk, as an attacker could access the password if they gain access to the system or the code.
 Consider using a secure password hashing algorithm like bcrypt or PBKDF2.